michael-5196/Generate-Images-Call-and-Text-with-ChatGPT/README.md

 ## Important
 Please note for calls that Google has limitations to the number of words it can convert and may be further limited by the specific model chosen.
 If your assistant incurs an application error, it is likely because of the Google TTS limitation.

 SMS responses may also show if the responses are too long.
-Further updates will have a way to chunk the message across multiple messages.
+Further updates will have a way to chunk the message across multiple sms texts.